MITgcm/MITgcm/doc/contributing/contributing.rst

 Aside comment: if you are familiar with git, you might realize there is an alternate way to merge, using the “rebase” syntax.
 If you know what you are doing, feel free to use this command instead of our suggested merge command above.

 **7.** Finally create a “pull request” (a.k.a.
 “PR”; in other words, you are requesting that the maintainers pull your changes into the main code repository).
 In GitHub, go to the fork of the project that you made (https://github.com/«GITHUB_USERNAME»/MITgcm.git).
 There is a button for "Compare and Pull" in your newly created branch.
 Click the button!
-Now you can add a final succinct summary description of what you've done in your commit(s), and flag up any issues.
+Now you can add a final succinct summary description of what you've done in your commit(s), flag up any issues, and respond to the remaining questions on the PR template form.
+If you have made non-trivial changes to the code or documentation, we will note this in the MITgcm change log, :filelink:`doc/tag-index`.
+Please suggest how to note your changes in :filelink:`doc/tag-index`; we will not accept the PR if this field is left blank.
 The maintainers will now be notified and be able to peruse your changes!
 In general, the maintainers will try to respond to a new PR within a week.
 While the PR remains open, you can go back to step #5 and make additional edits, git adds, git commits, and then redo step #6; such changes will be added to the PR (and maintainers re-notified), no need to redo step #7.